 \section{Abstract}

-The emergence of vision-language models (VLMs), such as CLIP, has spurred a significant research effort towards their application for downstream supervised learning tasks.
+The emergence of vision-language models, such as CLIP, has spurred a significant research effort towards their application for downstream supervised learning tasks.
 Although some previous studies have explored the unsupervised fine-tuning of CLIP, they often rely on prior knowledge in the form of class names associated with ground truth labels.
-In this paper, we delve into a realistic unsupervised fine-tuning scenario by assuming that the unlabeled data might contain out-of-distribution samples from unknown classes.
-Furthermore, we emphasize the importance of simultaneously enhancing out-of-distribution detection capabilities alongside the recognition of instances associated with predefined class labels.
+This paper explores a realistic unsupervised fine-tuning scenario, considering the presence of out-of-distribution samples from unknown classes within the unlabeled data.
+In particular, we focus on simultaneously enhancing out-of-distribution detection and the recognition of instances associated with known classes.

-To tackle this problem, we present a simple, efficient, and effective fine-tuning approach called Universal Entropy Optimization (UEO).
+To tackle this problem, we present a simple, efficient, and effective approach called Universal Entropy Optimization (UEO).
 UEO leverages sample-level confidence to approximately minimize the conditional entropy of confident instances and maximize the marginal entropy of less confident instances.
-Apart from optimizing the textual prompts, UEO also incorporates optimization of channel-wise affine transformations within the visual branch of CLIP.
-Through extensive experiments conducted across 15 domains and 4 different types of prior knowledge validate the effectiveness of UEO compared to baseline methods.
+Apart from optimizing the textual prompt, UEO incorporates optimization of channel-wise affine transformations within the visual branch of CLIP.
+Extensive experiments across 15 domains and 4 different types of prior knowledge validate the effectiveness of UEO compared to baseline methods.
 The code is publicly available at \url{https://github.com/tim-learn/UEO}.